an3urysm/live-share/docs/main/collab-vs.md

 By default as a guest, you'll be automatically attached to debugging sessions when they are shared by the host.
 However, in some cases you may find this behavior disruptive.
 Fortunately, you can change it as follows:

 1. Go to **Tools > Options > Live Share**
-2. Change the **Join debug session option** option to one of the following:
+2. Change the **Join debug session option** to one of the following:

 | Option | Behavior |
 |--------|----------|